mqbssppe/overfittingFABMix/README.md

 ## News and Updates

+### [November 13, 2018] fabMix version 4.4 edited

+Improved `plot` methods.
+This new version will be available to CRAN later this month.

 ### [November 9, 2018] fabMix version 4.4 uploaded

-This version fixes a bug to output which caused the main function to crush.
+This version fixes a bug to output which caused the main function to crash at certain cases.
 Not on CRAN yet.

 ### [October 30, 2018] fabMix version 4.3 available on CRAN